 Time Your Setup

-First off, roll in at dusk and pack up at dawn to stay out of sight.
+For stealth camping tips that keep you off the radar, roll in at dusk and pack up at dawn to stay out of sight.
 The less time you’re visible, the less chance someone spots you.

 Minimize Noise and Light